danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 I have the alpha version of Peer Review up on a staging server.
 I'm looking for scientists, researchers, scholars, and academics from all disciplines who are interested in [exploring the alpha and giving me feedback on the concept](https://docs.google.com/forms/d/e/1FAIpQLSeMZ69DD2UiEiZjIiJQpaqU_UiYG-YXVhsGOiWbHNofIRDMQw/viewform?usp=sf_link) and where to go next.

 Could this work the way I think it might?
 Are there things I'm not thinking of?
-Problems I haven't forseen?
+Problems I haven't foreseen?
 Aspects of the academic publishing system I am unaware of and that Peer Review doesn't account for?
 Broadly speaking, am I going in the right direction?